Israeli espionage in the United States: Continuing espionage and recent incidents (1990s–2020s)

 In the post-Cold War and post-9/11 eras, Israel has remained on the list of countries aggressively collecting intelligence in the United States.
-Notably, a 1996 CIA report (released to Congress) publicly named Israel, along with France, as being "extensively engaged in espionage" against U.S. interests.
+A 1996 CIA report (released to Congress) publicly named Israel, along with France, as being "extensively engaged in espionage" against U.S. interests.
 Throughout the 1990s, numerous espionage allegations surfaced but often did not lead to prosecutions, likely due to political sensitivities.
 In 1997, for example, news broke that a U.S. naval officer, David A. Tenenbaum, had unknowingly passed classified data to Israeli liaisons during routine cooperation.
 The FBI investigated Tenenbaum (who is Jewish) on suspicions of being an Israeli spy, but he was never charged; the case raised delicate questions of dual loyalty and ethnic profiling.

 In 2002, news outlets reported that federal agents had detained or questioned dozens of young Israeli nationals (posing as art students) suspected of spying on U.S. government facilities.
 A leaked DEA memo described a pattern of Israeli "art students" visiting secure buildings and even the homes of federal agents under suspicious circumstances.
 The DOJ never publicly prosecuted any espionage in that case, and some observers dismissed it as an urban myth.
-Yet, a 2002 Fox News investigation (by Carl Cameron) and a Le Monde report lent credence to the notion of an Israeli surveillance network operating in the U.S. in the lead-up to the September 11 attacks, some of them in close proximity to the later 9/11 hijacker.
+A 2002 Fox News investigation (by Carl Cameron) and a Le Monde report lent credence to the notion of an Israeli surveillance network operating in the U.S. in the lead-up to the September 11 attacks, some of them in close proximity to the later 9/11 hijacker.
 In 2002 several officials dismissed reports of a spy ring and said the allegations were made by a DEA agent who was angry that his theories had been dismissed.
 On September 11, five suspicious Israelis (Mossad agents, according to The Forward) were arrested in New York, who apparently reacted joyfully to the attacks.
 These "dancing Israelis" played a prominent role in 9/11 advance-knowledge conspiracy theories.
 After an two-month investigation with interrogations of the suspects, the FBI concluded that the five men had no prior knowledge.